Morssel/DeadMansSwitch/README.md

 Provided is the python script to be run in the Lambda Function, and the C# function that I am using.

-Also listing some videos that could be helpful for this project, if you are new to AWS/Lambda/EventBridge.
+Also listing some links that could be helpful for this project, if you are new to AWS/Lambda/EventBridge/GoogleAppPassword.

 ### Links:
 - Setting up event schedular on AWS using EventBride https://www.youtube.com/watch?v=uUhEKtLrGvo